Jacaranda UK Foundation

 We support projects that teach children that they can be self sufficient, that they don’t need pity, that they don’t need overseas help to grow, that they can play a leading role in driving Malawi forwards to a brighter future.

-We look to support the development the talents the children have to empower them with the skills that the world wants to see, and that can contribute to the brighter future of their country.
+We look to support and develop the talents the children have to empower them with the skills that the world wants to see, and that can contribute to the brighter future of their country.
 We also try to encourage overseas supporters to become directly involved for positive reasons, not because they feel sorry for the children.

 Click below to watch a CNN film about Marie

 Our mission is to give orphans in Malawi a chance at a better life.
-We help give them access to quality, free primary and secondary education and help stimulate social development for some of the most disadvantaged communities in the world.
+We help give them access to quality, free nursery, primary and secondary education, and job-focussed skills training so they can find employment and Break the Cycle of poverty they were born into.

-We look to support children from nursery right through to college.
-We want to support a system whereby children receive a quality, free education to set them up for a productive and successful professional life.
+We support children from nursery to college.
+We want a system whereby children receive a quality, free education to set them up for a productive and successful professional life.

 We believe in completing fewer projects to a high standard, rather than spread ourselves thinly and lower the quality of delivery.